 By default, instant.page preloads 65 ms after hovering a link and when a mobile user starts touching their display.
+It also triggers a click when the mouse is pressed.
 There are other options.

 Preloading when the mouse is pressed

-To preload when the user starts pressing their mouse button, right before releasing it, add
+To load the page when the user starts pressing their mouse button, right before releasing it, add

 data-instant-intensity="mousedown" as an attribute to the <body>.